TheOwlSenpai/hangultrainer/KOREAN-HANGUL.md

 5. **Feedback:**
    - If correct, the app will confirm your accuracy.
 If incorrect, the app will prompt you to try again.

-Learning Hangul becomes an enjoyable experience with the Hangul Learning App.
-Practice, Romanize, and reinforce your understanding of this unique writing system through interactive exercises.